jrreed83/thebitstream/content/posts/how-to-build-qpsk-modulator/index.md

     return np.array(x)
 ```

-The function arguments give you control over the bandwidth of the output baseband waveform.
-Rather than spend a lot of time explaining this, let's keep moving through the modulator design.
-I think this is the best way to see how everything fits together.

 Okay, let's say we want to communicate at a rate of 1000 symbols per second and interpolate by 16 times.
 We'll keep `rate_i` at 1 and change `rate_o` to 16.
 The ratio of `rate_o` to `rate_i` should equal the amount we want to interpolate by.

 -   `delay` controls how many symbol periods you want the filter to last.
-I usually keep this at 5.
+I usually keep it set to 5.
 -   `beta` gives you fine-grained control of the bandwidth of the signal.
 In my experience, this is usually set to 0.25 or 0.5.
 The higher the value, the higher the bandwidth.

 Here's how we create the shaping filter for this scenario: